Manta-Network/docs/docs/manta/Technology.md

 ![Choosing Polkadot](/img/choosing_polkadot.png)

-2. Second, to provide the best user experience possible with our privacy-preserving decentralized exchange (DEX) and transacting, we require a fast consensus.
+2. Second, we require a fast consensus to provide the best user experience possible with our privacy-preserving decentralized exchange (DEX) and transacting.
 We want to achieve trustlessness through decentralization; as a result, we are building a layer-1 (L1) solution, which will reap the benefits of a fast consensus protocol.
-Polkadot’s GRANDPA consensus is one of the fastest consensus protocols available.
+Polkadot’s GRANDPA consensus is one of the quickest consensus protocols available.

 3. Last but certainly not least, we need interoperability.
 Leveraging Polkadot’s parachain architecture brings that interoperability to Manta.
 As a result, we can support any parachain assets that will leverage our interface.
 This brings tremendous opportunity to grow the Manta ecosystem.

 ## Our Decision to Build an L1 Solution

 As mentioned previously, rather than building an L2 solution, we will be releasing an ecosystem that is L1.
-We decided on this for three reasons: it can be fully decentralized, we have more front-running resilience, and Manta will be DeFi ready.
+We decided on this for three reasons:
+It can be fully decentralized.
+We have more front-running resilience.
+Manta will be DeFi ready.

 1. By building as an L1, Manta is fully decentralized by construction; thus, it is trustless.
-Users can have full confidence in the security and privacy of their transactions.
+Users can have complete confidence in the security and privacy of their transactions.

 ![L1](/img/L1.png)

-2. While an L2 solution may not be malicious, there are many front-running opportunities that exist by taking advantage of the underlying blockchain design.
+2. While an L2 solution may not be malicious, many front-running opportunities exist by taking advantage of the underlying blockchain design.
 Manta’s decentralized design, paired with privacy built into L1, provides front-running resilience.

 3. Finally, Manta will be DeFi-ready.
 We provide cryptographically secure schemes for both anonymous payment and anonymous exchange.
 While L2 solutions may support private payments, it is currently unclear how on-chain anonymous exchanges will be supported in a scalable manner.

 ---

 2020 was a great year for blockchain and DeFi.
-We are excited to bring Manta into the picture in 2021, an L1 solution that brings privacy, interoperability, and fast transacting — all focused on delivering an improved on-chain experience that offers levels of privacy that cannot be found on centralized solutions.
+We are excited to bring Manta into the picture in 2021, an L1 solution that brings privacy, interoperability, and fast transacting — all focused on delivering an improved on-chain experience that offers levels of privacy that cannot find on centralized solutions.

 ---